 Cooking Matters works to make sure all kids have the healthy food they need every day.

-Share Our Strength partners with nonproﬁts, community groups, and public organizations across the country to provide Cooking Matters programming to low-income families in venues that are convenient and familiar to them.
+Cooking Matters partners with nonproﬁts, community groups, and public organizations across the country to provide Cooking Matters programming to low-income families in venues that are convenient and familiar to them.
 Our primary model is a franchise-style partnership with a citywide, regional, or statewide social service agency who offers cooking courses or grocery store tours in their service area.
 Learn more about our partners.

 Our Cooking Course Volunteers

 The dedicated volunteers who teach Cooking Matters courses are chefs, students, Registered Dietitians, nutrition educators and people with a passion for good food and making a difference.
-Ninety-eight percent of volunteers are willing to teach another course. learn more about volunteering.
+Ninety-eight percent of volunteers are willing to teach another course.
+Learn more about volunteering.

 Our Grocery Store Tour Leaders